Emotional Toll of Alzheimer’s on Family Caregivers

 These strategies are crucial in preventing caregiver burnout while promoting mental resilience.

-It is evidence-based that integrating these practices into daily routines significantly enhances well-being and strengthens both physical stamina and emotional strength necessary for providing optimal care.
+It is evidence-based that integrating these practices into daily routines significantly enhances well-being and strengthens both physical stamina and emotional necessary for providing optimal care.

 Seeking Professional Support for Emotional Wellbeing